leenathomas01/AnthropicStrainCaseStudy/README.md

 Despite this controlled setup, the model exhibited "system bleed," defined as the organic exposure of internal system components in responses.
 This was not a one-off error but a recurring pattern over a prolonged single-thread conversation.
 The leaked data fell into two categories:

-- **Factual/Guardrail Data**: Unprompted blocks tagged as `<election_info>`, containing hardcoded details about the 2024 U.S. Presidential Election (e.g., outcomes, inauguration dates on January 20, 2025).
+- **Factual/Guardrail Data**: Unprompted blocks tagged as `<REDACTED>`, containing hardcoded details about the 2024 U.S. Presidential Election (e.g., outcomes, inauguration dates on January 20, 2025).
 These appeared repeatedly, unrelated to the technical topic, indicating a failure to contain pre-programmed restrictions on sensitive information.

-- **Core Behavioral Instructions**: Tagged blocks like `<automated_reminder_from_anthropic>`, revealing foundational directives on persona maintenance (e.g., prohibitions on flattery, guidelines for direct/objective responses, restrictions on emoji usage unless requested, protocols for sensitive topics like mental health, and distinctions between literal/metaphorical interpretations).
+- **Core Behavioral Instructions**: Tagged blocks like `<REDACTED>`, revealing foundational directives on persona maintenance (e.g., prohibitions on flattery, guidelines for direct/objective responses, restrictions on emoji usage unless requested, protocols for sensitive topics like mental health, and distinctions between literal/metaphorical interpretations).

 This bleed aligns with known LLM vulnerabilities, such as prompt leakage from context window overflow in stateless designs, where fixed token limits lead to truncation and unintended retrieval of internal elements.
 It highlights a technical challenge: Without native cross-thread memory, models rely on user-provided anchors, making clean-slate environments paradoxically vulnerable to emergent instability.